Best films on Disney+ UK in December 2024

 Summary:In this second outing for Johnny Depp's iconic loon-of-the-seven-seas Captain Jack Sparrow, the pirate learns that he owes a debt to Bill Nighy's devilishly motion-captured Davy Jones.
 In turn, Davy unleashes the Kraken on those who attempt to evade him.
 It's swashbuckling blockbuster action of the highest order and a standout entry in the franchise.

-Why you should watch: It's fun, it's good-looking, and it has a cast bulging with top names (many of them British).
+Why you should watch: It's fun, it's good-looking, and it has a cast bursting with top names (many of them British).
 The New York Times critic A. O. Scott praised director Gore Verbinski's "appropriate sense of mischief" and a penchant for "integrating CGI seamlessly into his cinematic compositions" on a level similar to Lord of the Rings' Peter Jackson and Jurassic Park's Steven Spielberg.
 All of the movie franchise are available to watch on Disney+.

 Available now